Changwon United FC

 Changwon United Football Club (창원 유나이티드 FC) was a South Korean football club, based in Changwon.
 Founded as Changwon Doodae FC in 1998, the club changed its name to Changwon United FC in August 2007.
 It used to be a member of the K3 League, but withdrew from it during the 2008 season.

+The club was dissolved in the same year due to financial reasons.